Jon Cassar: Career

 After La Femme Nikita ended, for which he directed 14 episodes, Cassar began working as director and executive producer on the FOX drama-thriller series 24.
 In 2006, he won the Primetime Emmy Award for Outstanding Directing for a Drama Series for the episode "Day 5: 7:00 a.m. – 8:00 a.m.".
 In addition, he was nominated for the Primetime Emmy Award for Outstanding Drama Series four years in a row (2003–06), winning one in 2006.
 He directed the spin-off feature film, 24: Redemption, in 2008.
 Following the completion of the seventh season of 24, Cassar left the series to focus on other projects.
 He joined the FOX science fiction series Terra Nova in 2010, as a producer and director.

 In 2012, Cassar won the Directors Guild of America Award for Outstanding Directing – Television Film and the Directors Guild of Canada Award for Outstanding Direction – Television Movie/Miniseries for his work on the 2011 miniseries The Kennedys.
 For producing the series, he was also nominated for the Primetime Emmy Award for Outstanding Miniseries or Movie.
 In 2014, it was announced that he would return for 24s follow-up event series, 24: Live Another Day, which debuted on 5 May 2014.
 In 2015, Cassar joined the ABC anthology series Wicked City as an executive producer and director.

 Personal life

 Cassar is married to Kristina Kinderman with whom he has two children: photographer Zak Cassar and actor Alexis "Lex" Cassar.
-Zak is married to singer Betty Who and Lex's wife is actress Sprague Grayden.
+Zak is married to Australian singer Betty Who and Lex's wife is actress Sprague Grayden.

 He is the co-founder of the Motion Picture Industry Charitable Alliance, which hosts an annual charity auction called "Lights, Camera, Auction".